 One game left as Red Wings suffer 4-1 setback against Hurricanes

-Only one more game, three periods of hockey, left.
+Only one more game, three periods of hockey left.

 That's a good thing.
 Because it appears the Red Wings are sputtering, chugging, limping, all of it, to the finish line.